Credit card and payment processing industry overview

 Number of merchants payment processing industry overview by Clearly Payments

 There is a fee to use credit cards, roughly 2.3% of the total dollar amount processed.
+You can read more about the average amount merchants pay.
 The merchants pay the fees to the credit card processing value chain described below for the ability to accept credit cards.
 Therefore, merchants are the true customer in the payment processing industry.
+Here is a full article on how fees work in payment processing

 As you can imagine, the largest 150 merchants generate more than half of the total payments in North America.
 The smallest 80% of merchants only generate 2% of revenue.